Instabug/Instabug-Flutter/README.md

 flutter packages get
 ```

-### Import Instabug
+### Initializing Instabug

-1. To start using Instabug, import it into your Flutter app.
+To start using Instabug, import it into your Flutter app.

 ```dart
 import 'package:instabug_flutter/Instabug.dart';
 ```
-### Initializing Instabug
 * #### iOS
 1. Initialize the SDK in `initState()`.
 This line enables the SDK with the default behavior and sets it to be shown when the device is shaken.